Misspecified Bernstein-Von Mises theorem for hierarchical models: Introduction

-In this article, we consider Bayesian methods for inference on parametric aspects of the complex, hierarchical data-generating process.
-Bayesian methods have gained popularity in many fields, due to their built-in uncertainty quantification and their ability to provide a natural way of incorporating preliminary knowledge into the observational model.
-In our work, we focus on the theoretical, asymptotic properties of the posterior distribution on the parameter of interest and investigate whether it can achieve optimal recovery and reliable uncertainty quantification.
-In regular, parametric models this is done typically by deriving a Bernstein-von Mises result, which assures that the posterior distribution is asymptotically Gaussian, centred at an efficient estimator and with variance equal to the Cramér-Rao bound.
+In this article we consider Bayesian methods for inferring parametric aspects of the hierarchical model.
+Bayesian methods are popular across many fields due to their built-in uncertainty quantification and their natural way of incorporating prior knowledge.
+Our focus is on the theoretical, asymptotic properties of the posterior distribution of the parameter of interest.
+For correctly specified, regular parametric models, the Bernstein-Von Mises theorem shows that the posterior distribution is asymptotically Gaussian, centred at the maximum likelihood (or another efficient) estimator, and has variance equal to the Cram\'er-Rao bound.
+Efficiency and accuracy of the uncertainty quantification can be derived from this result (\cite{doob1949application,le2012asymptotic, VanDerVaart1998}).
+Extensions to semi-parametric and non-parametric models were considered in \cite{Castillo2012,castillo2015bernstein,Leahu:2011,CastilloNickl2014}, while a more accurate, skewed version of the theorem was derived in \cite{skewed:BvM}.